-Welcome Pack - A Journey To Women's Empowerment in India
+Welcome Pack - A Journey To Women's Empowerment in India: South India.

 Whether you have travelled in India before or not, you will no doubt have plenty of questions about your upcoming trip.
-We have prepared this welcome pack specifically for our trip to South India taking place in November 2018.
+We have prepared this welcome pack specifically for our trip to South India.

 Fritha Vincent will be your guide on this trip.
 Fritha is the founder of Secret Projects and has extensive experience traveling through South India.
 She will be supported by the outstanding and highly knowledgeable Secret Pillow Project India Team, led by Nirmala Rani.